xr2006/NYC-Congestion-Pricing/README.md

 - Folder "data" includes a sample dataset with 50 markets for choice modeling and shareable model predictions.

-- Folder "model results" includes estimated taste parameters for each trip segement.
+- Folder "results" includes estimated taste parameters for each trip segement.

 - Folder "shapefiles" includes the geo information of study area and congestion relief zone.